 Georgia resources that are listed in the National Register of Historic Places are mapped in GNAHRGIS.
 National Register-listed resources are denoted with purple triangles on the map.
 National Register listings that encompass larger acreage, such as most sites and historic districts, also have a corresponding polygon in the system that delineates their general boundaries.
 In order to view the polygons, users need to activate the “*Historic - National Register - District/Site Areas – Current” layer, using the “Layers” widget at the top right corner of the map screen.

 The polygons in GNAHRGIS should be used as a starting point for understanding a National Register listing- the National Register Registration Form and original nomination map (which are uploaded and attached to each National Register-listed resource in GNAHRGIS) are the official source of National Register information, and should be used in tandem with GNAHRGIS entries.
-For any questions regarding boundaries, listing status, or nomination documentation, please contact the Historic Preservation Division’s National Register Program at NationalRegister@dca.ga.gov.
+However, contributing/noncontributing classifications within this documentation are a “point-in-time” assessment made at the time of and for the purposes of nomination, and may no longer be accurate today.
+To verify whether a resource would be considered contributing to a historic district or not today, and for any questions regarding boundaries, listing status, or nomination documentation, please contact the Historic Preservation Division’s National Register Program at NationalRegister@dca.ga.gov.

 National Register-listed resources that are restricted to the public (i.e. “Not for Publication”) do not display on the map.
 Those GNAHRGIS records only provide the following information: Resource name, city, county, resource category, and National Register Reference Number.